discoverygarden/bcelndora/docs/devops.md

 A new branch will be created and pushed to Github.

+A pull request will be created automatically.
+Your terminal will provide a link for you to review.

 Review changed files in case of anything odd, particularly changes to the non-site-specific configs.

 Merge the pull request.
 This will create a new tag.